RichardYDepestre/Module-01_Kickstarting-with-Excel/README.md

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date

 ### Analysis of Outcomes Based on Goals
-### Challenges and Difficulties Encountered---
+### Challenges and Difficulties Encountered
   My challenge consisted within the boundaries of the assignment that is:
-  1.  keep formulas simple;
+  1.  keep formulas and charts simple;
   2.  follow the instructions;
   3.  focus on what I could realistically extrapolate from the data given my current knowledge.
 ### Results